la-ots/pelican/docs/form-templates/change-password.md

 ## Best Practices

-MyLa should be used to allow users to manage their password.
+- MyLa should be used to allow users to manage their password.
 If not, use this form.
+- Put the form into a column to size as necessary.

 ## Usage